ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 the same as -1 that means that the graph of y = x could defy the rules of cartesian planes a graph of f(x) = x could mean x = f(x) then x = f(x) could be a circle.

+if there is a circle where it means (1)x then there could be another circle that represents 2(x) but that circle would have to start at 2(x) and end at 3 or so because the cartesian plane being graphed means 1 passing on x actually means one function passes by

+so if a cartesian plane can only be graphed by counting in integers than it can be used to count functions instead of variables.